i3dmlab/Tronxy-X5S---Bightreetech-SKR-1.4-Turbo-/README.md

 Basic: Marlin 2.1.x bugfix Release

 In this configuration X/Y/Z TMC2209 drivers need a pin to be cutted out to use physical endstops.
+12V PSU with stock 12V hotend and 12 V hotbed

 Hotend fan is connected with 2.4 pin of the mainboard